Gordon Jackson (advocate): Political career

 Jackson was elected to the Scottish Parliament in the 1999 election representing Glasgow Govan.
 While serving as a member, he continued to undertake work at the Bar, provoking criticism in some quarters.
 He was reputedly nicknamed "Crackerjack", for repeatedly arriving at Parliament just before the 5 pm vote; the name was a reference to the children's programme, Crackerjack, which famously started at 4:55 pm.
 He was defeated in the 2007 election by then-Scottish National Party Depute Leader Nicola Sturgeon.

 Legal career

 Jackson continues to practise at the Scottish Bar.
 At one time he was tipped to become a Senator of the College of Justice by the Sunday Herald.

 In 2016, he became Dean of the Faculty of Advocates.
 He was the lead defence counsel in the trial of Alex Salmond, who was acquitted of all charges.
 On 3 April 2020, Jackson announced his intention to resign as Dean of Faculty with effect from 30 June 2020 at the latest.
 This followed reports that Jackson had self-reported himself to the Scottish Legal Complaints Commission after footage of him was published in which he appeared to name two of the women who alleged sexual assaults by Alex Salmond, in contravention of rules that protect the anonymity of complainers.
 Jackson was found guilty of professional misconduct.

 Personal life

-Jackson married Anne Stevely in 1972, with whom he has a son and two daughters.
 He is an Honorary Vice-President of English-Speaking Union Scotland.